ravi4271/Customer-Purchase-Behaviour-Using-Machine-Learning/README.md

 # Requirements

- Install the following Python libraries before running the project: pip install numpy pandas matplotlib seaborn scikit-learn tensorflow
+ Install the following Python libraries:

+ pip install numpy pandas matplotlib seaborn scikit-learn tensorflow

 # How to Use